raspberrypilearning/xai-challenge-image-classfier/en/step_2.md

 --- task ---

-In the screen that appears, choose **Log In** if your mentor gave you some login details.
+On the screen that appears, choose **Log in** if your mentor gave you some login details.
 Enter your username and password on the next screen.

 ![A picture of the blue log in button](images/singup_login.png)

-Choose **Sign Up** if you are creating your own account and follow the prompts to create a new account.
+Choose **Sign up** if you are creating your own account and follow the prompts to create a new account.

 --- /task ---